bluz71/bluz71.github.io/_posts/2017-06-02-the-benefits-of-neovim.md

 - Some AST-based language syntax highlighters, whether that be in the core distribution or available as separate plugins.
-Currently highlighting is regular expression based, historically this has been good enough and likely will remain good enough, but this approach does have it's issues.
-On slower machines, especially when `relativenumber` is enabled this regular expression based highlighting can lead to serious performance [issues](https://github.com/vim/vim/issues/282), but even worse more than that, the syntax highlighting can often get tricked out.
+Currently highlighting is regular expression based, historically this has been good enough and likely will remain good enough, but this approach does have its issues.
+On slower machines, especially when `relativenumber` is enabled, this regular expression based highlighting can lead to serious performance [issues](https://github.com/vim/vim/issues/282), but even worse more than that, the syntax highlighting can often get tricked out.
 To be honest, the latter happens a little more often than I would like.
 Surely we can do better than *regex* highlighting for some modern languages?
-  [This](https://github.com/neovim/neovim/issues/719) Neovim issue does give hope that the fundamentals are now available in Neovim to make this happen.
+  [This](https://github.com/neovim/neovim/issues/719) Neovim thread does give hope that the fundamentals are now available in Neovim to make this happen.

 Summary